subfxnet/ulogd/README.md

 sync=1
 ```

-The above configuration would ensure only 100 packets were processed every 10 seconds.
+The above configuration would ensure only 100 packets are processed every 10 seconds.

 Valid input plugin types for the `RATE` plugin are `ULOGD_DTYPE_SUM`, `ULOGD_DTYPE_RAW`, `ULOGD_DTYPE_PACKET` and `ULOGD_DTYPE_FLOW`